 Damselfly nymphs have the elegant gill appendages trailing off the back of the abdomen.
 They are smaller and slender compared to dragonfly nymphs.
 Damselfly gills are located at the end of the abdomen.
-The head is wider than thorax and the abdomen.
+The head is wider than the thorax and the abdomen.
 Damselfly nymphs swim by undulating their bodies.

 In addition, because of their size, they are not the best fish hunters, although dwarf shrimp will be in danger anyway.
-Eggs of damselfly are cylindrical.
+Eggs of a damselfly are cylindrical.

-Size of the damselfly nymphs varies among the species from 15 mm to about 30 mm (about 0,5-1,2 inches).
+The size of the damselfly nymphs varies among the species from 15 mm to about 30 mm (about 0,5-1,2 inches).

 Dragonfly nymphs are much more predatory and much bigger.
 They are a real threat to shrimp, small fish, snails, and fry.
 They also look very different from damselfly larvae.
 Dragonfly Nymphs are bulkier and stout.
 In addition, they have gills at the base of their rectum and breathe through their bottom.
 Dragonfly nymphs pull water into their rectums to breathe.
 When the hungry nymph is on the rampage this vent turns into hydro jet rapid contractions force water backward and propel the hunter forwards.
 Eggs of the dragonfly are round.

 Their size can be from 15 mm to about 64 mm (nearly 2.5 inches).

 How do I know that there are dragonfly or damselfly nymphs in the aquarium?

 As I have already said, in most cases, the first time people find out about them when the population of the shrimp (or small fish) colony starts decreasing without any obvious reason.
 Thus, the first sign is the decreasing population of your aquarium inhabitants.